-Prerequisite: ELEC 125 This course is designed to provide students with knowledge of DC and AC motor operating characteristics and control of DC and AC motor operating characteristics and control circuits.
-It will provide hands-on experience with wiring control circuits, checking the operational characteristics of motors and use and installation of circuit protection devices.
-Concepts and applications of three-phase power, including wye and delta configurations as well as basic operation and circuit characteristics of three-phase alternators and transformers will be covered.
+This course is designed to provide students with a knowledge of AC/DC motor operating characteristics and control circuits.
+It will provide hands-on experience with wiring control circuits, checking the operational characteristics of motors and the use/installation of circuit protection devices.
+Development and application of ladder logic theory, diagrams and circuits will be covered.
+This course acquaints the student with concepts and applications of three-phase power, including wye and delta configurations.
+Basic operation and circuit characteristics of three-phase alternators and transformers will be covered.
 The construction and operation of three-phase induction motors and their related starting, control and protection circuits along with variable-frequency drives will also be addressed.
-Development and application of ladder and logic theory, diagrams and circuits will be included.

-130 Introduction to Programmable Logic Controls
+130 Introduction to Programmable 3 Credit Hours Logic Controls 4 Billable Contact Hours

-Prerequisite: ELEC 125 F, W The course introduces the concepts and applications of the control and protection of industrial machines and systems through the use of programmable logic controllers (PLCs).
+The course introduces the concepts and applications of the control and protection of industrial machines and systems through the use of programmable logic controllers (PLCs).